4 - Introduction to emissions accounting

 K2: Statistical data, extrapolated data and approximate data are framed, justified and their use is limited.

-L: Spend-based ratios
+L: Spend-based emission factors

 M: Uncertainties